Robert McNamara as Secretary of Defense: The Buddhist crisis

-After the Battle of Ap Bac, a debate began in the Kennedy cabinet about the viability of the Diệm regime, which was reinforced by the Buddhist crisis, which began in May 1963.
+After the Battle of Ap Bac, a debate began in the Kennedy cabinet about the viability of the Diệm regime, which was reinforced by the Buddhist crisis, which began in May 1963 as a campaign of civil resistance following a series of repressive acts by the South Vietnamese government.
 When talk of supporting a coup against Diệm was first raised by Kennedy at a National Security Council meeting in August 1963, McNamara spoke in favor of retaining Diệm.
 On 31 August 1963, Paul Kattenburg, a newly returned diplomat from Saigon suggested at a meeting attend by Rusk, McNamara and Vice President Johnson that the United States should end support for Diệm and leave South Vietnam to its fate.
 McNamara was stoutly opposed to Kattenburg's suggestion, saying "we have been winning the war".

 First 1963 fact-finding mission

 The Kennedy administration was unable to gain a consensus about what to do.
 In early September 1963 McNamara recommended Marine Major General Victor Krulak be sent on a four-day fact-finding mission; State Department official Joseph Mendenhall was also assigned to the trip.
-Their divergent reports (Krulak stated the war was being won, Mendenhall strongly disagreed) led President Kennedy to ask them "You two did visit the same country, didn't you?"
+Upon returning their divergent reports (Krulak stated the war was being won, Mendenhall strongly disagreed) led President Kennedy to ask them "You two did visit the same country, didn't you?"
 USAID official Rufus Phillips walked away from this and subsequent meetings thinking that only President Kennedy seemed to show any interest in learning about Vietnam, and that all the other principals including McNamara were motivated only by pride and bureaucratic loyalty.
 McNamara would change Phillips' report of 60 Strategic Hamlets overrun to 60% and then claim it was untrue.

 Kennedy two weeks later sent McNamara and General Taylor on a ten-day fact-finding mission to South Vietnam.
 At a meeting in the Gia Long Palace, President Diệm showed McNamara various graphs and charts that purported to be proof that the war was being won.
 This performance convinced McNamara the war was as good as won.
 Kennedy wanted a negative assessment of Diệm to justify supporting a coup, but McNamara and Taylor instead wrote about the "great progress" achieved by Diệm and confidently predicted that the "bulk" of the American advisers would leave in 1965 as by that point they predicted that the VC insurgency would be crushed.
 McNamara predicted that if Diệm continued his policies, that by 1965 the insurgency would be "little more than organized banditry".